MichaelJamesGLW/MJ_SuperSimpleStocks_Test/README.md

 * No database or GUI is required, all data need only be held in memory
 * No prior knowledge of stock markets or trading is required – all formulas are provided below.

+##Project
-##ProjectThis project was coded in Java using Eclipse Mars, with the M2E Maven extension
+This project was coded in Java using Eclipse Mars, with the M2E Maven extension
 ###Unit tests
 * mvn test -> to execute the unit tests.